FRSE, FRSC, CChem, BA Hons (Cantab), PhD (Dublin), ScD (Cantab)

 Co-author of study for the United Nations Convention on Biological Diversity on Digital Sequence Information on Genetic Resources: Concept, Scope and Current Use.
 CBD/DSI/AHTEG/2020/1/3 2020

 Special advisor on Marine Genetic Resources to the International Union for the Conservation of Nature at the United Nations process on the Conservation and Sustainable Use of Biodiversity of Areas Beyond National Jurisdiction.
-2019-
+Member of the Member of the IUCN World Council on Protected Areas 2019-

 Member of Royal Society working group writing a policy briefing for the Government Office of Science entitled “Future Ocean Resources: Metal-Rich Minerals and Genetics” Released July 2017.